"False"

 Queues and lines

-Swedes are known to be law abiding and fairly fond of standing in lines.
+Swedes are known to be law-abiding and fairly fond of standing in lines.
 Whenever waiting is involved; at cinemas, paying in a shop, in the library and so on, you will be expected to wait in line, or take a ticket from a number dispenser.

 Arms-length distance

 This is the distance Swedish people normally stand apart from each other when talking.
 Swedes are quite reserved about personal space and if you get too close, you will probably see that the Swede will start to back off.
 Do not feel offended by this, as it is just normal for us to keep some distance between each other.
+At the same time, embracing a friend in a warm hug when you meet is also most natural.

 Taking your shoes off